andlo/mycroft-skills-list-gitbook/skills/reddit-news-skill.makeworld-the-better-one.md

 ---
-description: Reads out news headlines from r/worldnews on reddit
+description: Reads out news headlines from rworldnews on reddit
 ---

 ### _reddit-news-skill.makeworld-the-better-one_
 ## Description:
-This skill scrapes from r/worldnews using a GET request, and then has Mycroft read five of the headlines.
+This skill scrapes from rworldnews using a GET request, and then has Mycroft read five of the headlines.
 ![](../.gitbook/assets/star.png)

 ### Platform: